k-core decomposition:

 We rely on publicly available AS topology snapshots from CAIDA.
 CAIDA curates AS topology data from both BGP and traceroute-derived sources.

 The BGP AS relationship dataset (named serial-1) is derived from BGP dumps taken from RouteViews and RIPE RIS collectors[3] from 1998 to present, and contains each AS link observed at the BGP collectors along with an inferred business relationship for the link.
 We use a second dataset which consists of AS links extracted from traceroutes from CAIDA's Archipelag[4] vantage points towards every routed /24 prefix1.
-The two datasets can provide somewhat different views of the Internet's AS-level topology.

 As our goal is to study the connectivity of CPs, we need a dataset that provides the most complete picture of AS-level connectivity, while at the same time providing historical snaphots.
 For this purpose, we chose to combine data from both the BGP and Ark datasets, which we refer to as the "Ark+BGP" dataset.
 This dataset consists of monthly snapshots dating from 1998 to the present time, which is sufficiently long to detect the evolution of the number of peers of CPs.